nuuuwan/lk_parliament_docs/tests/data/en.md

         b. total project cost including expenditure already incurred on the project, an estimate of annual expenditure over the medium term and financing sources; and
         c. any other information as may be deemed appropriate by the Minister of Finance.
     2. The Secretary to the Treasury shall be responsible for maintaining an updated data repository on public investment projects, including public-private partnership projects.
-        - PART X
+X.
     - G OVERNMENT  B ORROWINGS   AND  G UARANTEES
 46. The policy framework on management of public debt and Government guarantees shall be in accordance with the provisions of Part III of this Act and subject to the relevant laws.
     - Public debt management
-    - PART XI
+XI.
     - A CCOUNTING   AND  R EPORTING
 47.
     1. The financial statements of the Government shall –